jacknpoe/todos_juros/README.md

 Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all languages) and dynamic arrays (which were not possible, for example, in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, VisuALG and XC=BASIC, and arrays can have one thousand or three elements).

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
 This issue would become very complicated if a stricter criterion were chosen regarding how much one language needs to be different from another, which would be impractical.
 When two or more languages ​​run exactly the same code (such as Chez Scheme, Guile and Scheme  or ClojureScript and Squint), only one of the languages ​​will be considered.
+Technologies that require changes to code from other languages ​​are also listed.

 The solutions are divided between recursive (Alice, Bend, Clean, Clojure, Common Lisp, DataWeave, DrScheme, Elixir, Elm, Erlang, Haskell, Idris, Lean, Miranda, OCaml, Prolog, PureScript, Racket, ReasonML, ReScript, Scheme, SML, Squint and Yeti) and iterative (all other languages, including F#).